HenrikBengtsson/future-tutorial-user2022/index.md

 ## Practicalities {-}

 * Format: I will present and do live-coding walkthroughs.
-There will be no hands-on excercises or working breakout rooms.
+There will be no hands-on exercises or working breakout rooms.
 Feel free to follow along on your own computer

 * Feel free to interrupt for questions at any time, especially so clarification questions.
 Think of it as a classroom tutorial! (not as an online presentation with questions only at the end)

 * Feel free to use the Q&A in the conference system to ask questions (https://www.accelevents.com/e/user2022/portal/workshops/260741).
 I'll try to address them orally.
 Of course, if someone likes to answer a question in the Q&A, please feel free to do so

 * Rule #1: There are no stupid questions.
 Period.
 True!
-  (In constrast, _not_ asking about things you wonder about, is a bit silly)
+  (In contrast, _not_ asking about things you wonder about, is a bit silly)

 * Help needed during our live session: Please make me aware of new questions in the Q&A chat, if I miss them (I can only multitask so much)